The Four Seasons (band): 1975–1977: Signing with Warner Bros.; Resurgence of commercial success

-The Four Seasons opened 1976 atop the Billboard chart with their fifth #1 single, "December, 1963 (Oh, What a Night)", co-written by Bob Gaudio and his future wife, Judy Parker.
-The single also hit number one in the United Kingdom.
+The Four Seasons opened 1976 atop the Billboard chart with their fifth No. 1 single, "December, 1963 (Oh, What a Night)", co-written by Bob Gaudio and Judy Parker.
+The single also hit No. 1 in the United Kingdom.
 "December, 1963 (Oh, What a Night)" had Polci singing lead on the verses, Ciccone featured on specific sections, and Valli on lead vocals only on the two bridge sections and backup vocals on the chorus.

-Although the band also scored minor chart placements with "Silver Star" (with Valli on harmony vocals) (#38 in 1976) and "Down the Hall" (#65 in 1977), both sung by Polci, and "Spend the Night in Love" (#91 in 1980), which again featured Polci as main lead vocalist and Valli singing the bridge section and contributing to backup group vocals, "December, 1963" marked the end of the Seasons' hit-making run.
+Although the band also scored minor chart placements with "Silver Star" (with Valli on harmony vocals) (No. 38 in 1976) and "Down the Hall" (No. 65 in 1977), both sung by Polci, and "Spend the Night in Love" (No. 91 in 1980), which again featured Polci as main lead vocalist and Valli singing the bridge section and contributing to backup group vocals, "December, 1963" marked the end of the Seasons' hit-making run.
 Both singles were hits in the United Kingdom, with "Silver Star" making the top 10.
 (A dance remix of "December, 1963" returned them briefly to the upper reaches of the Billboard singles charts almost two decades later).